kperevoznikova/SimpleAntifraud/README.md

 ### Mitigations

 The robustness of original [LibriSpeech model]() can be increased using adversarial retraining with gaussian data augmentation.
-The example model can be found in [Releases](releases).
+The example models can be found in [Releases](https://github.com/kperevoznikova/SimpleAntifraud/releases/tag/v0).
 You can also try to use another controls, described [here](https://www.enisa.europa.eu/publications/securing-machine-learning-algorithms).

 To retrain a model with a new data [original trainig script](https://github.com/SeanNaren/deepspeech.pytorch/blob/master/deepspeech_pytorch/training.py) can be used.
 Simply replace
 ```